 Working from home is much more commonplace nowadays than it was ten years ago.
-When I first started researching work from home (probably about ten years ago), I had a lot of trouble finding anything through a basic Google search that didn’t lead me straight toward a scammy-looking website.
+When I first started researching work at home job opportunities (probably about ten years ago), I had a lot of trouble finding anything through a basic Google search that didn’t lead me straight toward a scammy-looking website.
 Thank goodness that’s no longer true!

 Even so, many people still feel uneasy about the idea of working from home and worry that they may be taken in by a scam every time they apply for an online position — especially if it’s a company they’ve never heard of before.